The-Marcy-Lab-School-Assignments/swe-sr-5-1-kurasmagnolia/README.md

 ### Response 3

+Classes offer a standardized way to define objects and hierarchy.
+Factory functions lack support for direct inheritance leaving you to handle prototype chains manually.
+Additionally, factory functions don't have ties to methods of the structure of objects unlike classes, which do and can maintain clear and specific behaviors.
+Factory functions are also hard to read when they are in larger complex scripts.

 ## Prompt 4

 Do some research on the history of when / how classes were introduced into JavaScript and share your findings.
 Your response should include: